 Address: 2F, 45, Gangnam-daero 152-gil, Gangnam-gu, Seoul (서울특별시 강남구 강남대로 152번길 45, 2층)

-- Hello Kitty Cafe: Located in the lively Hongdae area, this pink mansion decorated with Hello Kitty merchandise is a must-not-miss spot for Hello Kitty fans.
+- Hello Kitty Cafe (permanently closed): Located in the lively Hongdae area, this pink mansion decorated with Hello Kitty merchandise is a must-not-miss spot for Hello Kitty fans.
 The cafe serves coffee, sandwiches and dessert for hungry visitors.
 Since it is a tourist site, the menu has English translation, making ordering easier for foreigners.
 A word of advice – don’t put too much hope on the food, as we all know that the selling point here is princess Hello Kitty, not the food or drinks 😉

 Take a tour as you enjoy afternoon tea and immerse yourself in the cuteness of the Hello Kitty world!
 Get your camera ready 🙂